mooresea/chikv-colombia-emod/README.md

 The inputs folder contains the department-level time series of weekly reported chikungunya cases from the start of the epidemic through week 2 of 2016.

-The R folder contains R scripts used to analyze model output.
+The Rscripts folder contains R scripts used to analyze model output.